 Mr. Greber helps business owners start well, with good planning, so that they can succeed in business together and part ways in smooth transitions that preserve relationships.
 The planning involves choices that consider organizational roles, decision-making, information flow, new owners, tax ramifications, and predictable ways of parting (such as other business ventures, retirement, disability, or death).
 The choices are then incorporated in documents such as articles of organization/incorporation, operating agreements, buy-sell agreements (structured as redemption agreements, cross-purchase agreements, or a hybrid of the two structures), bylaws, and employment agreements.
 Mr. Greber also has extensive experience representing business owners involved in shareholder disputes—which are often the result of neglecting this early planning.

-Mr. Greber has also negotiated and drafted a wide variety of corporate contracts, including distribution and research cooperation agreements between American and foreign entities, joint venture agreements, and license agreements.
-He has assisted clients in buying and selling businesses using both asset purchase and ownership purchase agreements.
+Mr. Greber has assisted clients in buying and selling businesses using both asset purchase agreements and stock purchase/membership interest purchase agreements.

 Privacy and Data Protection Law